-Professionally trained sound tech working at the European Parliament and I won the first prize for a french "animated shorts" tournament as the team's post-prod engineer.
+Professionally trained sound tech working live gigs,Opera and studio, I won the first prize for a french "animated shorts" tournament as the team's post-production engineer during my graduation year.
 I also play bass guitar !

 ENGLISH / FRENCH

 Hi there !
 I'm a professionally trained TV and voiceover mix engineer but over the years I've diversified my approach, like many in the industry.
 Nowadays I mostly work sound at the EU Parliament, but I also run sound at a few live gigs, and I'm building a small recording studio for my band and artists from my city.

 I'm also a bass player and former drummer, mostly versed in heavy genres (heavy rock, psych, blues, stoner, doom, sludge) but also a Soul music lover.

 Work-wise, I'm most comfortable working on podcasts, audio books and voiceover.
 For the past year I've also been recording and mixing my band's music (hard-ish rock) and I'm now confident enough that I can offer paying services to beginning artists.